The best of Dutch Food to eat in Amsterdam

-The ‘kroket’ is essentially a deep fried meat roll, covered in breadcrumbs.
-The original Dutch ‘kroket’ is made from beef or veal, but these days there are many different flavors like chicken satay, shrimps, goulash or even a vegetarian ‘kroket’.
+The ‘kroket’ is essentially a deep-fried meat roll, covered in breadcrumbs.
+The original Dutch ‘kroket’ is made from beef or veal, but these days there are many different flavours like chicken satay, shrimps, goulash or even a vegetarian ‘kroket’.
 Virtually every Dutch menu in the Netherlands will have a version of the Kroket on it.

-Stamppot is very traditional Dutch dish.
+Stamppot is very traditional Dutch food.
 Similar to Colcannon in Ireland it is mashed potatoes mixed with cooked vegetables.
-Traditionally Stamppot was made with kale but it can be made with any in season vegetable like carrots, spinach, endive.
+Traditionally Stamppot was made with kale but it can be made with any in-season vegetable like carrots, spinach, endive.
 It is topped with sauerkraut and a traditional ‘rookworst’ sausage.
 It is available in many Dutch restaurants and there even is a small company in Amsterdam called “Stamppotje”, serving only Stamppot.

-Bitterballen appear to be the most popular snack in Amsterdam and mainly consumed with some of the best beer in the world.
-It is similar to Krokets but in a tiny meatball shaped size.
+Bitterballen appears to be the most popular snack in Amsterdam and mainly consumed with some of the best beer in the world.
+It is similar to Krokets but in a tiny meatball size.
 There are rolled in crunchy breadcrumbs and deep-fried.
 A typically Dutch snack they are served with mustard for dipping.
-They are immensely tasty when dipped in mustard and I can see the reason the Dutch are addicted to these little tasty morsels.
+They are immensely tasty when dipped I can see the reason the Dutch are addicted to these little tasty morsels.

-Who doesn’t like piping hot chips or French fries from hand cut potatoes?
+Who doesn’t like piping hot chips or French fries from hand-cut potatoes?
 Then these steaming hot chips are served in a cone with a vast selection of sauces to choose from.
-Heavenly Dutch Street Food.
+Heavenly Dutch Food.
 The Dutch call them: ‘Friet’, ‘Frites’, ‘Patat’ or ‘Vlaamse frieten’.

 These chips are cut quite thick (apparently Belgian style).
 The most popular sauce is called patatje oorlog or fries at war this is a combination of toppings including mayonnaise, raw onions and a peanut satay sauce.
 You can get curry sauces, hot sauces with sambal olek and my personal favourite a truffle mayo.
 That foodie memory of walking the streets of Amsterdam with my frite cone will stay with me forever.

-My best friends mum used to make these at special occasions and I always managed to be at their house for those special occasions.
-Oiliebollen are a sort of deep fried round ball of doughy goodness similar to a donut.
-These special donuts were traditionally served on New Year’s Eve coated in powdered sugar.
+My best friends mum used to make these on special occasions and I always managed to be at their house for those special occasions.
+Oiliebollen is a sort of deep-fried round ball of doughy goodness similar to a doughnut.
+These special doughnuts were traditionally served on New Year’s Eve coated in powdered sugar.
 My friends mum made two kinds a plan one and one with raisins, sultanas and currants.
 Licking the powdered sugar off your fingers was such a treat.

 This is a deeply satisfying bowl of split pea soup that you can turn your spoon upside down and the soup hangs on.
 Made with split peas, celery, carrots, pork, leeks and occasionally potatoes are added.
-In the winter months slices of smoked sausage are added and the soup is served with a rye bread and Dutch bacon.
-A truly warming hearty Dutch favourite.
+In the winter months, slices of smoked sausage are added and the soup is served with rye bread and Dutch bacon.
+A truly warming hearty Dutch food favourite.

 Not my favourite but all my Dutch Canadian friends considered Drop a true treat.
-This is a really strong licorice which comes salty or sweet.
+This is really strong liquorice which comes salty or sweet.
 It is incredibly strong and most of the Dutch friends I know eat the salty version.

 What is Rijsttafel?

 Not exactly Dutch Food but a tradition in the Netherlands who brought us great foods via the spice trade.
 A Rijsttafel is an Indonesian rice table which basically means a dozen or more small dishes of different Indonesian foods.
-Traditionally served with a basmati rice you help yourself to any the dishes you fancy and dig in.
+Traditionally served with basmati rice you help yourself to any the dishes you fancy and dig in.
 It consists of rice with many small dishes of spiced vegetables and meats.

 My favourite rijsttafel dishes

-Bami are thin egg noodles that are stir fried with with garlic, onion, meats (my Dutch friends always used good ham), vegetables, egg and chili.
-In Canada my friends served it with a fried egg on top.
+Bami is thin egg noodles that are stir-fried with garlic, onion, meats (my Dutch friends always used good ham), vegetables, egg and chilli.
+In Canada, my friends served it with a fried egg on top.

-This is basically a fried rice dish with a totally different flavour to a Chinese stir fried rice.
+This is basically a fried rice dish with a totally different flavour to Chinese stir-fried rice.
 It includes a caramelized sweet soy sauce called Ketjap Manis which adds a very distinctive flavour.
-It also includes powdered shrimp pastem meat (usually chicken or pork) the flavour is quite distinctive and it is much stronger in taste than a bland fried rice.
+It also includes powdered shrimp pastem meat (usually chicken or pork) the flavour is quite distinctive and it is much stronger in taste than bland fried rice.

 Ekkerbekje / Kibbeling

-For a sweeter touch Dutch pancakes are often eaten with a sugar syrup and sprinkled with powdered sugar.
+For a sweeter touch, Dutch pancakes are often eaten with sugar syrup and sprinkled with powdered sugar.
 A brilliant way to try out the Dutch Pannenkoeken is on the Pannenkoeken boat cruise.
 All the pancakes you can eat and a tour of the canals in Amsterdam who could refuse?

-We went to a local brewery rightly famous for their brews and the brewey itself is located right next to the only windmill that remains in Amsterdam.
+We went to a local brewery rightly famous for their brews and the brewery itself is located right next to the only windmill that remains in Amsterdam.
 Brouwerijhetij has been brewing its artisanal beers in Amsterdam since 1985.
-They have a fantastic range of beers from ones regularly on the menu to those specialty beers created for events and happening throughout the Netherlands.
+They have a fantastic range of beers from ones regularly on the menu to those speciality beers created for events and happenings throughout the Netherlands.